 - Organize clothes by how the Client lives.
 Group clothes for work, clothes for winter vs. summer, clothes for exercise etc.

 - Labels.
-Labeling items can help Clients easily identify where you’ve cleverly put things once you leave, even if they misplace your handy inventory!
+Labeling items can help Clients easily identify where you’ve put things so they aren’t lost once you leave.

 ORGANIZING A FRIDGE/PANTRY